homebridge/homebridge/README.md

 HomeKit is actually not an app; it's a "database" similar to HealthKit and PassKit.
 But where HealthKit has the companion _Health_ app and PassKit has _Passbook_, Apple has supplied no app for managing your HomeKit database (at least [not yet](http://9to5mac.com/2015/05/20/apples-planned-ios-9-home-app-uses-virtual-rooms-to-manage-homekit-accessories/)).
 However, the HomeKit API is open for developers to write their own apps for adding devices to HomeKit.

 Fortunately, there are now a few apps in the App Store that can manage your HomeKit devices.
+The most comprehensive one I've used is [MyTouchHome](https://itunes.apple.com/us/app/mytouchhome/id965142360?mt=8&at=11lvmd&ct=mhweb) which costs $2.

+There are also some free apps that work OK.
 Try [Insteon+](https://itunes.apple.com/US/app/id919270334?mt=8) or [Lutron](https://itunes.apple.com/us/app/lutron-app-for-caseta-wireless/id886753021?mt=8) or a number of others.

 ## Adding HomeKit Accessories